Criminal Justice Courses

 Introduction to Criminal Justice

-Overview of the scope of the law enforcement officer’s role.
-Jurisdiction of local, state and federal agencies, career opportunities, and qualifications for recruitment are emphasized.
-Includes administration of justice concepts.
+Overview of the scope of a law enforcement officer, corrections officer, and probation officer's role.
+Jurisdiction of local, state and federal agencies, career opportunities and qualifications for recruitment are emphasized.
+Includes administration of justice concepts and history of the criminal justice system.
+Formerly CJ 101.

 CJ 110 5 credits